Trantorian1/notes-rust-blockchain/src/p2p_identity.md

 > Storing GUIDs in Keyspace also proves very useful for other reasons, as it allows us to operate on GUIDs and data hashes at the same time.
 For example, it allows us to define the _distance_ between a Node's GUID and the data hashes around it, which proves essential to many P2P algorithms such as [Kademlia](./Kademlia.md).

-It is therefore not enough for GUIDs to be stored in Worldspace in each node, we..
+It is therefore not enough for GUIDs to be stored in Worldspace in each node.
+We would instead like to be able to store GUIDs in Keyspace alongside the hashes of the data in the network.

 ![Servers in keyspace](./res/vector/p2p/keyspace2.png)

 <div style="text-align: center;">

 _Fig.
-2: Moving GUIDs to Keyspace means we can operate on GUIDs and data hashes simultaneously._
+2: Moving GUIDs to Keyspace allows us to operate on GUIDs and data hashes simultaneously_

 </div>

 This is all very mathematical, so I will try and break it down into simpler terms:

-- The issue at hand is that we have two different functions, our _pseudorandom hash function_ used to generate GUIDs for each Node, and our _cryptographic hash function_ used to identify data stored on a P2P network.
+- The issue at hand is that we have two different functions: our _pseudorandom hash function_ used to generate GUIDs for each Node, and our _cryptographic hash function_ used to identify data stored on a P2P network.
 These functions are not necessarily compatible: our _pseudorandom hash function_ applies to objects in the real world, in Worldspace, while our _cryptographic hash function_ applies to information we store in a P2P network, in Keyspace.

 - Here, Keyspace can essentially be seen as all the possible value of our _cryptographic hash function_, and Worldspace as all the possible values of our _pseudorandom hash function_.
 These can be very different, which makes them incompatible.
 This is an issue, as discussed before.

 - Moving all GUIDs to Keyspace is essentially saying that we want our _cryptographic hash function_ to be able to generate all the possible value of our _pseudorandom hash function_, and vice versa.
 In the same ways that negative numbers are compatible with positive numbers, we want GUIDs to be compatible with data hashes.

+## Benefits of Identity in P2P

+Shared identity in a P2P network through GUIDs for Nodes and hashes for the data we store in our network allows for the easy and efficient exchange of information between Nodes, while the combination of GUIDs and data hashes into the same space allows for easy comparison and operations between the two.

+These are the first steps in the algorithms which form the base of the many existing P2P protocols, so it is important you grow familiar with them: they will be instrumental in understanding the following sections on [Chord](./chord.md) and [Kademlia](./Kademlia.md).